Louisiana's 3rd congressional district: History

-The state legislature redistricted in the 1980s, pushing the district out of the fast-growing suburbs of Metairie and the city of Kenner, to help keep the seat in the hands of Treen's Democratic successor, Billy Tauzin.
+The state legislature redistricted in the 1980s, pushing the district out of the fast-growing suburbs of Metairie and the city of Kenner, to help keep the seat in the hands of Treen's Democratic successor, Billy Tauzin, who won a special election in May 1980 after Treen was elected Governor.
 Tauzin eventually switched to the Republican Party in 1995, making the 3rd congressional district unique in 20th-century Louisiana politics as the sole district to have two representatives who switched parties (Martin, who switched from the Progressives to the Democrats in 1918, and Tauzin, who switched from the Democrats to the Republicans in 1995).
 As a Republican, Tauzin continued to serve until retiring from Congress in 2005.
 Democrat Charlie Melançon won the seat in 2004 (seated in 2005), was reelected in 2006, and was unopposed in 2008.

 For most of the time from 1823 to 2013, the district contained large portions of southeastern and south central Louisiana, including the River Parishes and East Acadiana, In its final configuration, it included many exurban and rural areas near New Orleans, Baton Rouge and Lafayette.
 It contained the cities of Chalmette, Gonzales, Houma, Thibodaux, Morgan City, and New Iberia.

 However, when Louisiana lost a district after the 2010 census, the old 3rd was dismantled.
 The new 3rd included most of southwestern Louisiana, including Lafayette and Lake Charles.
 Most of this territory had been the 7th district before the 2010 census.
 The old 3rd's last congressman, freshman Republican Jeff Landry, had his home in New Iberia, along with much of the western portion of his district, drawn into the new 3rd.
 He opted to challenge the 7th district's four-term incumbent, fellow Republican Charles Boustany, in the GOP primary.
 However, Landry could not overcome the fact that he was running in a district in which more than 60 percent of his constituents were new to him.
 He lost to Boustany in the primary, ending his brief congressional career.
 The new 3rd, like both the old 3rd and 7th, has a rich Cajun culture.